vladimir-iliev/django-reporting/README.rst

     reporting.register('people', PersonReport) # Do not forget to 'register' your class in reports

-For more details see a 'samples' projects inside repository
+For more details see a 'samples' projects inside the repository.